Khalidi Library: History

 The library survived the turbulence of 1947-1948, during which the contents of many of Jerusalem's Palestinian libraries, both public and private, were transferred to the National Library of Israel.

 Shortly after the Six-Day War and the Israeli occupation of East Jerusalem in 1967, the Khalidi Library was closed to the public.
-The neighboring building, also owned by Khalidi family, was occupied by the Israeli Defense Forces (IDF), and later turned into a yeshiva.
+The neighboring building, also owned by Khalidi family, was occupied by the Israel Defense Forces (IDF), and later turned into a yeshiva.
 The library itself was saved from similar confiscation after a lengthy legal battle.
 According to Haifa Khalidi, a mutawilla or guardian of the Library, Shlomo Goren, during his time serving as Chief Rabbi of the Military Rabbinate of the IDF, attempted to purchase the property, but was rebuffed by the Khalidi family.

 Beginning in 1987, the Dutch government figured prominently in securing the future of the Khalidi Library, providing funding for manuscript conservation and renovation of the library building.
 Conservation work on the library's 12,000 manuscripts was carried out by Tony Bish of the Wellcome Trust.
 Shortly after beginning conservation work at the Khalidi Library, a separate trove of 29,000 fragments, sections and folios of manuscripts were discovered in the loft of the library.
 Renovation and refitting of the library building took place over two periods, 1991-1994 and 1995-1997, and consisted of restoring the Mamluk-era building, building an annex to house Khalidi family archival documents, and installing modern shelving units and furniture.

 The Khalidi Library is financially supported by a combination of grants, family contributions, and private donations.
 Since 1989, the Friends of the Khalidi Library (FKL), a non-profit organization registered in Massachusetts, has acted as a conduit for this support.
 The FKL's current chair of the board of trustees is Professor Walid Khalidi.

 According to the Khalidi Library's website in 2015, the premises were undergoing renovation, and therefore closed to the public.
 The renovation is expected to finish sometime in 2015, after which the Library will open to the public for the first time in 47 years.
 The reopened Khalidi Library will offer workshops on book-binding, calligraphy, and manuscript restoration aimed at engaging not only academics, but the wider Jerusalem public.

 The library opened on 15 December 2018, and is open to the public on Saturdays, Tuesdays and Wednesdays; 10.00 to 15.00.